stabner/HashmonkeyCoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/raptoreum-qt` (GUI) or
+- `bin/hashmonkeycoin-qt` (GUI) or
-- `bin/raptoreumd` (headless)
+- `bin/hashmonkeycoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run raptoreum-qt.exe.
+Unpack the files into a directory, and then run hashmonkeycoin-qt.exe.

 ### OS X

-Drag Raptoreum-Qt to your applications folder, and then run Raptoreum-Qt.
+Drag hashmonkeycoin-qt to your applications folder, and then run hashmonkeycoin-qt.

 ### Need Help?